ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 \frac{\partial a^{(2)}_{1x3} * W^{(2)}_{3x2} + b^{(2)}_{1x2}}{\partial W^{(2)}}
 $$

-If we simplify this equation we get the following.
+If we simplify this equation, we get the following.

 $$
 \frac{C(W,b)}{\partial W^{(2)}} = (a^{(2)}_{1x3})' ((a^{(3)}_{1x2} - \hat{y}) \circ (\sigma'(z^{(3)}_{1x2})))